adoptium/temurin-build/RELEASING.md

 - [jdk-updates-dev](https://mail.openjdk.java.net/mailman/listinfo/jdk-updates-dev)
 When this occurs, usually a TSC member will create the `jdk<version>u` update repo ([example of the JDK11u one](https://github.com/adopium/openjdk-jdk11u)) via our Skara mirroring jobs that pull in the commit and tag info from the Mercurial repository.
 To find out more about Skara and our other mirroring jobs, see https://github.com/adoptium/mirror-scripts.

-*New Adopt mirror repo creation, by an Adoptium github Admin:*
+*New Adoptium mirror repo creation, by an Adoptium github Admin:*

 1. Create a new empty repo adoptium/openjdk-jdkNNu
 2. Rename mirror job from https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNN to https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNNu